UNICORNMASTER-CODE/RANSOMEWARE.001/README.md

+# Python Encryption and SSH Simulation

+---

-Notice
+## Notice

-This project is for educational and research purposes only.
+This project is for **educational and research purposes only**.
-It is an experimental script and has not been fully tested.
+It is an experimental script and has **not been fully tested**.
 Any use of this code for malicious purposes is strictly prohibited.
-The author takes no responsibility for any misuse or damages.
+The author takes **no responsibility** for any misuse or damages.

+---

-About
+## About
 This code explores:

-Network scanning and SSH connections
+- Network scanning and SSH connections

-File encryption and decryption with Python
+- File encryption and decryption with Python

-Password-based key generation
+- Password-based key generation